-A study and discussion of trust department services offered by various banking agencies.
-Wills, property rights, estate trusts, guardianships, corporate trusts and agencies ar studied, analyzed and discussed in relationship to laws and practices of general and local jurisdiction and application.
-Prerequisite: Past or concurrent enrollment in 9,768 Principle of Bank Operation.
+A study and discussion of trust department services offered various banking agencies.
+Wills, property rights, estate trusts, guardianships, corporate trusts and agencies are studied, analyzed and discussed in relationship to laws a practices of general and local jurisdiction and application Prerequisite: Past or concurrent enrollment in 9,768 Princip of Bank Operation.